lorforlinux/docs.beagleboard.io/boards/beaglev/fire/index.rst

         .. image:: media/chapter-thumbnails/01-introduction.*
             :align: center
-            :alt: BeagleV Ahead Chapter01 thumbnail
+            :alt: BeagleV-Fire Chapter01 thumbnail

         +++

-        Introduction to BeagleV Ahead board with information on each component location on both front and back of the board.
+        Introduction to BeagleV-Fire board with information on each component location on both front and back of the board.

     .. grid-item-card::